 You can also invest through organizations alongside other investors or through self-directed retirement accounts.

 According to the Arrived website, you can buy property shares in as little as four minutes.

 You then add your property shares to your cart, perform an eSign, and checkout to finalize the acquisition.

 From there, the Arrived team handles all maintenance aspects and works on managing properties while you cash in on your Arrived investments, earning passive income along the way.

-Thanks to the minimum initial investment, Arrived Homes is essentially accessible to everyone who can afford it.
+Thanks to the minimum initial investment, Arrived Homes is surprisingly accessible.

 Arrived Homes Fees

 While signing up for the platform is free of charge, there are a few fees you need to pay when investing in an Arrived Homes property.

 - Annual Asset Management Fee — 1% fee based on the capital contributions of investors

 - Property Management Fee — 8% of rent collected